Best exercise bike 2020: brilliant spin bikes to avoid a gym membership

 And, best of all, consider getting an exercise bike that supports one of the top bike-tracking platforms.
 These are iFit, Zwift and Peloton.
 They offer video classes and visualisations of routes that let you look at more than just the blank wall of your spare room.

-Upvote your favourite, and let us know of any other exerise bikes that should feature using the form at the bottom.
+Upvote your favourite, and let us know of any other exercise bikes that should feature using the form at the bottom.

-- Ride a real bike too?
+- Ride a real bike, too?
 Check out the best bike lights, tested by our expert.
+And here's a guide to the best bike turbo trainer.

 1. NordicTrack GX 3.9